Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Composite Higgs Model

 \section{Composite Higgs Model $SU(5)/SO(5)$}

-The non-minimal composite Higgs models deliver additional pNGB scalars, besides the standard Higgs doublet.
-The composite Higgs scenario based on the $SU(5)/SO(5)$ coset \cite{Agugliaro:2018vsu} leads to 14 pNGBs, all in all, which decompose under the custodial $SU(2)_L \times SU(2)_R$ as
+The non-minimal Composite Higgs Models predict additional pNGB scalars in addition to the standard Higgs doublet.
+The composite Higgs scenario based on the $SU(5)/SO(5)$ coset \cite{Agugliaro:2018vsu} leads to 14 pNGBs which decompose under the custodial $SU(2)_L \times SU(2)_R$ as

 \emph{i.e.,} it includes a bi-triplet, the Higgs bi-doublet (H) and a singlet ($\eta$).
 The bi-triplet, further, decomposes as